 Abraham in Islam

-In the Qur’an, there are quite long passages about Prophet Abraham in Islam.
+There are long passages about Prophet Abraham in Islam in the Qur’an.
 His biography and glorious deeds are mentioned in various places in the Qur’an.
 From an early age, Abraham commemorated the unity and oneness of his Creator.
-He engaged in important discussions with the monks of his day, rejecting the worship of idols, stars, and fire.
+He engaged in meaningful discussions with the monks of his day, rejecting the worship of idols, stars, and fire.

 He explained to them that these idols were not worthy of worship.
 Then they tried to burn him alive.
 Allah saved him and made him a prophet.
 He was a prophet, an exemplary father, and an exemplary son.